 A second mortgage allows homeowners to access funds for various purposes, making it an attractive choice for those with diverse financial needs.
 Common uses include:

-The flexibility in how the funds can be used makes a second mortgage an appealing option for many homeowners.
+The flexibility in how the funds can be used makes a fast bank-statement loan an appealing option for many homeowners.

 5. Competitive Home Equity Interest Rates Compared to Other Stated Income Loans